Pick from More Artists

 In 1955 a Swiss immigrant set out to discover America.
 In The Americans, did Robert Frank discover himself, the open road, or the patchwork of the American dream?

 How does a photographer capture the decisive moment?
-For Robert Frank, by taking enough pictures—and for Mark Steinmetz, by waiting for lightning to strike, while Hans Breder takes photography from Surrealism to body art and Ana Mendieta.
+For Robert Frank, by taking enough pictures—including contact prints, but also a decisive turn to collaboration and film.

 Frankenthaler